Shuffle/openapi-apps/docs/hashicorp_vault.md

 ## KMS
 Shuffle supports Hashicorp Vault as a KMS.
 This means you can follow the [KMS guide](https://shuffler.io/docs/extensions#KMS) to set it up to be one.

+The API path to use for most secret management is `/v1/kv/{secretpath}`

 ## Authentication
 To use the vault in Shuffle, make sure:
 1. It is unsealed